kregnax/diskusagescript/README.md

 ## Usage

 Call the script from the command line, passing in a mount point as an argument, e.g.:

 ~~~
 getdiskusage.py C:\Data\UserFiles
 ~~~

-JSON will output in the cmd window as well as to a data.json file in the same directory the script is located.
+JSON will output in the cmd window as well as to a file named data.json in the same directory the script is located.